Measuring Scientific Brain Drain with Hubs and Authorities: a Dual Perspective: From methods to measures

-where $c_t(x)$ and $d_t(x)$ are normalization factors to make the sums of all elements become unity, i.e., $\sum_{i=1}^{|V|} h_{i,t}(x+1) = 1$ and $\sum_{i=1}^{|V|} a_{i,t}(x+1) = 1$.
-The initial \hits\ values of the scores are $h_{i,t}(0) = \frac{1}{|V|}$ and $a_{i,t}(0) = \frac{1}{|V|}$ for all $i \in V$.
 Note that, in this work, we employ the weighted version of \hits.
-The non-weighted \hits\ hub scores and non-weighted \hits\ authority scores are defined in the exactly the same way, replacing $W_t$ with the unweighted adjacency matrix in Equations~\ref{eq:hitsa}~and~\ref{eq:hitsh}.
+The non-weighted \hits\ hub scores and non-weighted \hits\ authority scores are defined in the exactly the same way, replacing $W_t$ with the unweighted adjacency matrix in Equations~\ref{eq:hitsh}~and~\ref{eq:hitsa}.
 Also in this case, $\vec{h}_t$ and $\vec{a}_t$ are computed for each timestamp, i.e., year, $t \in T$.
 In the following, we often refer to the \hits\ hub and authority vectors as $\vec{h}$ and $\vec{a}$ neglecting the subscript.

-By definitions, a node $i \in V$ has large value of $a_i$ if it has many links of large weight towards those nodes $j \in V$ having high $h_i$; similarly, node $i$ has large value of $h_i$ if it is reached by nodes $j \in V$ of high $a_i$ throughout links of large weight.
-In our specific scenario, $\vec{a}$ provides an indication of which are the \emph{provider} countries, that export many researchers in direction of the most attractive countries; while $\vec{h}$ indicates which are the \emph{attractor} countries, able to attract many researchers from important exporters.
-Figure~\ref{fig:hits_geo} shows hub and authority scores for the \smn in 2014.
-Unites States and United Kingdom stand out from the plot: they place first and third in the hub ranking, and first and second in the authority ranking, respectively.
-In general, North American and European countries are represented by big circles and in dark color, since they have high values of both hub and authority scores; the same is for Australia.
-India and China, instead, have large dimension but milder color because they result to be among the top exporters but not as attractive as other countries.
+By definitions, a node $i \in V$ has large value of $h_i$ if it has many largely weighted links towards successor nodes $j \in V$ with high $a_j$; similarly, node $i$ has large value of $a_i$ if it is reached by predecessor nodes $j \in V$ with high $h_j$ throughout largely weighted links.
+In our specific scenario, $\vec{h}$ provides an indication of which are the countries playing the role of \emph{providers}, that export many researchers in direction of the most attractive countries; while $\vec{a}$ indicates which are the \emph{attractors}, whose institutions hire researchers from highly ranked providers.